munyanezaarmel/instagram/README.md

 <img src="/assets/images/Home%20Screen.png" alt="Home Screen" width="300">
 ## How to run this App:
 ## BY using EXPO GO app in playstore
--download expo Go app in playstore or app store
+- download expo Go app in playstore or app store
--click the link on top of this repo and then scan code using expo Go
+- click the link on top of this repo and then scan code using expo Go

 ### OR
 - clone this repo